Hypnic Jerks: How To Avoid Waking With A Jolt

 Is it caused by another condition?

-A review of hypnic jerks literature by researchers at the University of Alabama raised an important point: hypnic jerks could in some cases be a characteristic of another condition.
+A review of hypnic jerks literature by researchers at the University of Alabama raised an important point.
+They proposed that hypnic jerks are often seen as benign, but could in some cases be a ‘characteristic of certain illness’.

 • Nocturnal seizures.